Karlton Hester

 Karlton Hester (born February 11, 1949) is an American performer, composer, scholar, and educator.
+He is a professor of music and director of jazz studies at the University of California, Santa Cruz (UCSC).
+His work encompasses jazz, African music, contemporary and experimental music, improvisation, and electro-acoustic composition.
+He has also written extensively on jazz history, African music, improvisation, and the relationship between African musical traditions and the development of jazz.

 Early life and education

 Hester began taking piano lessons with piano teacher Drusilla Nixon and a few years after that, began singing in the El Paso Boys' Choir, founded and directed by the Chair of the music department at Texas Western College, Dr. E.A.
 Thorsmodsgaard.
 Hester began learning flute and other wind instruments in the 6th grade, later learning from African American music masters in the Los Angeles community.
 He studied music at the University of Texas and soon headed to Southern California, where he was employed as a symphonic band, orchestra, marching band, and jazz band director at Eisenhower High School in Rialto, California.

 Hester earned his B.M. at University of Texas at El Paso, his M.A. in Music Education from San Francisco State University, and his Ph.D. in composition from the City University of New York Graduate Center.
 Hester's Ph.D. dissertation is titled "The Melodic and Polyrhythmic Development of John Coltrane's Spontaneous Compositions in a Racist Society," and the music of John Coltrane has been a lasting influence on his work.
 Hester taught for a decade at Cornell University immediately after graduating.